The bipolar brain and empathy is yet another long overdue topic I'm finally getting to (for reasons I'll divulge in a moment).

 So while empathy is of course not unique to bipolar people, I'm going to begin my argument that bipolar brains struggle with empathy in ways that many or most people do not.
 But fear not, non-bipolar mentally suffering peeps, I will address how you struggle with empathy as well and there will be much for any highly empathetic person to take away from today's piece.

-Regular readers will by now know (I hope) that I study neuroscience.
-For reasons that are rather difficult to articulate, I am uniquely good at it.
-I have also put an enormous amount of effort into exploring and understanding the symptoms (in the clinical sense), the real life mental and physical experiences people live with, and all and any aspect of bipolar, schizophrenia, depression and anxiety and the unique and challenging worlds we live in.
+Regular readers will by now know (I hope) that I study various fields of neuroscience and human behaviour.
+I have also put an enormous amount of effort into exploring and understanding the symptoms (in the clinical sense), the real life mental and physical experiences people live with, all and any aspect of bipolar, schizophrenia, depression and anxiety and the unique and challenging worlds we live in.
 I take what I learn (from my own mental experience phenomenon and that of others) and then seek to understand the neuroscience of what is involved.
 It's a lot of work, but it's a work I am both highly motivated and driven to do and a work that I find deeply, deeply gratifying.
 I then attempt to digest what I learn and turn it into essays that I hope will help readers to understand and better cope with their own struggles.

-I strike many chords because I am attempting to play many chords.
-I get private messages and emails from people all over North America and throughout the Western world and even from parts of Asia (which is only surprising because those cultures traditionally view the mind and mental difficulties much differently) responding to one of my posts or another, many with questions wanting to know more or looking for better understanding of their personal struggles.
+I strike many chords because I am attempting to play many tunes.
+I get private messages and emails from people all over the world responding to one of my posts or another, many with questions wanting to know more or looking for better understanding of their personal struggles.
 As I write very openly about my own disorders, conditions and struggles, many people feel a connection with me that they'd not get from a professional mental health worker (be it a psychiatrist, therapist and so on within the system).

 As such, yesterday I got a private message from a male suffering from bipolar who's been impacted by his condition to the point of having to go on a disability pension and about my age.
 In other words, someone quite a bit like me.
 He had some very specific things he was struggling with about which he wanted to know more about my own personal thoughts.